hpcaitech/ColossalAI-Documentation/tutorials/basics/engine_trainer.md

-## Table of content
+## Explain with ResNet

+### Overview

-In this tutorial we will cover:
+In this section we will cover:

 1. Use an engine object to train a ResNet34 model on CIFAR10 dataset
 2. Use a trainer object to train a ResNet34 model on CIFAR10 dataset

-## Project structure
+The project structure will be like:

 ```bash
 -- config.py